- 5 Key Challenges Faced by Children with Phonological Disorder

-Kids may be mixing up their “d” with “b” or vice versa when pronouncing certain words.
+Kids may mix their “d” with “b” or vice versa when pronouncing certain words.
 They may not intuitively grasp the concept of different sounds without speech therapy.

-With Phonics Games from SplashLearn, kids will develop a strong understanding of correlating letter sounds and build a better phonetic knowledge.
+With Phonics Games from SplashLearn, kids will better understand correlating letter sounds and build better phonetic knowledge.